Facebook’s new design is here to stay

 Why do we care?

 Well, truth be told, our team feels pretty lukewarm toward these changes.
-However, since we’re in the business of paid social, a big interface change like this could have unexpected influence over Facebook ad campaigns.
+However, since we’re in the business of paid social, a big interface change like this could have unexpected influence over Facebook advertising strategies.
 To put it plainly: the success of Facebook ads is intrinsically tied to the functionality and popularity of Facebook itself.

 With web browsing increasingly trending toward mobile usage, this change seems like a warranted update to accommodate evolving preferences.